davidpatrickrose/au-privacy-policy/privacy-policy.md

 ## Privacy contact

 There needs to be a way for Individuals to get in touch with the Provider about privacy issues (including complaints).
-For small organisations, it's probably easiest to just use your routine public contact details to file complaints about privacy.
+Small organizations can use their public contact details for fielding privacy complaints.

 Larger organisations may wish to nominate a privacy officer to deal with privacy related complaints.
 A privacy officer is an individual within your organisation that is responsible for dealing with privacy issues.